Polzark/Chessboard/README.md

 The game will also store all the lights attached to the chessboard and which ones currently on.

-Game State Stuff
+## Game State Stuff

-there are three different game_states:
+There are three different game_states:

 1. Pickup_state
    The player needs to pick up a piece of the same colour and all the possible